 Later I watched the race and I have to say it was fast.
 I was standing at Library Corner when Jonny Campbell shot past, narrowly missing a van, and powered down the final straight beating the record by two seconds (his time was 1 hour and 8 minutes).
 A fantastic achievement, particularly as the record has only been beaten once since 1899, the golden age of Pumphries and Grandage.

-If you cannot make the ‘official’ date have a look at the walks nearby below that take in parts of the Wilson run
+If you cannot make the ‘official’ date have a look at the walks described below.
+On these gain a taste for the Wilson run.

 Your email address will not be published.
 Required fields are marked *